nitasha18/Voice-Recognition-and-playback/README.md

-# Voice Recognition and playback
+# Voice Recognition and its playback

 It uses google API gTTS and built in python library for sppech recognition and audio playback